matthewm3109/AutomaticAWSWipeDown/README.md

 # AutomaticAWSWipeDown

-Because of the number of unnecessary charges I incurred while AWS, I wrote a script that automatically terminates different services.
+Because of the number of unnecessary charges I incurred while learning AWS, I wrote a script that automatically terminates different services.

 Features: